- 01The Fed cut rates three times in 2025 — and mortgage rates barely moved, staying above 6.5% all year

 The 30-year fixed sat between 6.5% and 7.2% for the entire year.
 In January, it was 6.62%.
 By October, it touched 7.22%.
 After the December cut, it settled around 6.7%.

 Why the disconnect?
-Because mortgage rates track the 10-year Treasury yield, not the Fed Funds rate.
-And the bond market was pricing in persistent inflation and massive government borrowing.
+Mortgage rates track the 10-year Treasury yield, not the Fed Funds rate.
+The bond market was pricing in persistent inflation and massive government borrowing.
 The Treasury kept issuing debt, and bond buyers wanted higher yields to absorb it.
 The Fed was cutting short-term rates while long-term rates refused to budge.

-For investors, here's the lesson: don't underwrite deals based on where you hope rates will be.
+The lesson for investors: Don't underwrite deals based on where you hope rates will be.
 Underwrite at 6.75% or higher.
-If rates drop, great — that's upside you didn't need.
+If rates drop, that's upside you didn't need.
 If they don't, your deal still works.

 Cap Rate Compression Squeezed Out Cash-Flow Buyers